Alexpureinheart/Terminal-Taxi/readme.txt

 Current Bugs:

--Bond Street is buggy -- conflicts with the print_location function -- should add special exceptions for bond street *the problem is bond street is actually three objects . . .
+-Bond Street is buggy -- conflicts with the print_location function -- should add special exceptions for bond street *the problem is bond street is actually three objects . . . *Squashed

+-Boundary interactions not possible with passenger.

 Current List of Locations for Refference ('O' means they've been added to the game):